Final report for ONE17-308

 - Dr. Zinati showcased the project to the over 200 attendees of the Rodale Institute’s Annual Field Day and discussed the objectives and the equipment being used for rolling and crimping of cover crop on July 21, 2017 (Photo 18).

-- An article was published in NEW FARM, fall issue of 2017 and was emailed to 10,000 readers on September 9, 2017 (Article 3).Article-3-New-Farm-Fall-2017-Article_Squash-Systems-Comparison
+- An article entitled "Squash Systems Comparison" was published in NEW FARM in the Fall 2017 and was emailed to 10,000 readers on September 9, 2017 (Article 3).Article-3-New-Farm-Fall-2017-Article_Squash-Systems-Comparison

 AREAS FOR FURTHER STUDY

 In addition to analyses proposed in this project, we would like to also assess the impact of reduced tillage and fertilizer management systems over an extended period storage on fruit quality; specifically minerals, sugars and phytochemicals in the winter squash.
 These analyses will benefit the project by providing additional data on nutrient density in winter squash fruits under different management systems.
 The data will address the grower’s interest in selecting management systems that improve soil and plant health and provide healthier, nutrient rich fruits for the consumer, while at the same time improving farm income.